1988 Algerian Cup final

 The 1988 Algerian Cup Final was the 26th final of the Algerian Cup.
 The final took place on June 23, 1988, at Stade 5 Juillet 1962 in Algiers.
 USK Alger beat CR Belcourt 5-4 on penalties to win their second Algerian Cup.

 Pre-match

+USM Alger managed to win the Algerian Cup for the second time after winning against CR Belcourt with penalties at Stade 5 Juillet 1962 which is the fourth final between the two teams and the first victory for USMA after three defeats, after the match Amar Kabrane was subjected to great criticism and was accused of deliberately wasting the penalty shootout, especially since he then moved to them.